chihyeh/Paper-Writing/README.md

 >For summary:<br />
 *We can find that in mass soft drop at beta=0 can separate signal and background perfectly up to center-of-mass at 20TeV in the smallest detector cell size.
 Upper to that, both of tt and ww can't be distinguished by smallest detector cell size.<br />
-*For beta=2, there is no improvement in all center-of-mass energies when detector cell size is smallest.<br />
+*For beta=2, there are no improvement in all center-of-mass energies when detector cell size is smallest.<br />

 =============================================
 ### fcc_efficiency_and_Mann_after_mass_cut_for_paper